Adobe Premiere Pro

 Marketing training videos.

 Aimed at customers, these assets illustrate how to use a product or service and are often public-facing.
-They usually live as online videos on Vimeo or YouTube videos, and can be a powerful tool for marketers focused on customer retention and relationships.
+They usually live as online videos on Vimeo or YouTube videos and can be a powerful tool for marketers focused on customer retention and relationships.

 Internal training videos.

-Partner training videos
+Partner training videos.

-Similar to internal videos, this learning content is aimed at an organization’s business partners.
+Similar to internal videos, this learning content is aimed at an organisation’s business partners.
 Like internal training videos, these are often stored and distributed via an LMS, along with other B2B or partner resources like webinars or PowerPoint presentations.

 What goes into a good script.